SGATE-IT/docs/docs/src/zh/payoutApi/banks/bankList.md

         {
             "country": "ARE",
             "bankcode": "4fa6a",
-            "bankname": "CENTRAL BANK OF THE U A E"
+            "bankname": "CENTRAL BANK OF THE UAE"
         },
         {
             "country": "ARE",
             "bankcode": "4fae7",
-            "bankname": "CITIBANK N A"
+            "bankname": "CITIBANK NA"
         },
         {
             "country": "ARE",